SOliv1/procol-harum-beyond-the-pale/README.md

   iii) All the support and encouragement from the "Slack" community, in particular another student    Anna Greaves, who publishes her blogs / explains on her conference calls and excellent videos  clarifying different aspects of the technological process, to newbies like me, who may not quite have grasped the technological language used the first time.
 Her support on "Slack" among other very helpful students is much appreciated; and also my Mentor.
 I finde Slack a useful tool; very much valued and recourceful community.

  My inspiration and Images come from:-
-    iv) Audio and visual links to YouTube / Spotify / Amazon websites
+    iv) Audio and visual links to YouTube / Spotify / Amazon websites / wikipedia for their excellent content.

 2) website frameworks / structures
    i)   My Whiskey and CV projects in ii)   Interactive front end modules-The Code Institute - so credit goes to the authors for my             inspiration from these